POETRY OF JERRY VILHOTTI

 This was done but Zeus became so incensed that he began to bite the back of his hand to little purple indentations which resembled spike marks on a ground.

+Nike screamed she had won fair and square and refused to give back her winnings and left for another mountain.
 The uniformed mortals were all ready picking up their gear and shaking their heads in bewilderment for even the lights had died.

 Feeling pity for them, Artemis produced a full moon to brighten patches of darkness.